jbakse/site_builder/docs/music/index.md

 Since our synth can't play more than one note at a time our format can be a simple sequence, without support for chords.
 And because our synth isn't velocity sensitive we don't need to represent that either.
 We _do need_ to represent the pitch of each note and its length.

 Pitch
 : We could represent our pitch with the raw frequency in [hertz](https://en.wikipedia.org/wiki/Heinrich_Hertz): `261.63`.

   We could use [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation): `C4`.

   We could use the [MIDI](https://en.wikipedia.org/wiki/MIDI) note value: `60`.

-  Hertz is a little fussy, and scientific pitch notation is a little harder to parse.
-We'll use MIDI note values and p5.sound's `midiToFreq()` will translate from midi values to frequencies for us.
+  Hertz is a little fussy, and scientific pitch notation is a little hard to parse.
+We'll use MIDI note values.
+P5.sound's `midiToFreq()` will translate from midi values to frequencies for us.

 | A  | B♭ | B  | C4 | D♭ | D  | E♭ | E  | F  | G♭ | G  | A♭ |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |